Linda Cardellini: 2020–present: Horror roles and others

+On March 24, 2025, it was announced that Cardellini would be appearing as Pamela Voorhees, mother of Jason Voorhees, in the upcoming Peacock series Crystal Lake which will be a prequel to the Friday the 13th film series.

 Personal life

 Cardellini dated her Freaks and Geeks co-star Jason Segel for several years following the show's cancellation in 2000.
-In October 2011, she and her boyfriend Steven Rodriguez announced her pregnancy.
-She gave birth to their daughter in February 2012.
+She and her boyfriend Steven Rodriguez announced her pregnancy in October 2011.
+Cardellini gave birth to their daughter in February 2012.
 She and Rodriguez became engaged in June 2013.

+Cardellini divides her time between the San Francisco Bay area and Los Angeles.
+She and her family own a country home in Woodside, California, where she enjoys horseback riding.
+She is Catholic.